PriyankaKumari-2002/Microsoft-Engage-22/readme.md

 3.2  Kayser-Fleischer rings / Brown rings detection in eyes to detect disease <br>

  ⚕️ **Genetic Disease Detector**  <br>
- This feature is able to **detect the following genetic disorders at an early stage so that it can be cured to an extent /proper treatment can be done** :
+This feature is able to **detect the following genetic disorders at an early stage so that it can be cured to an extent /proper treatment can be done** : <br>
  $ Down’s Syndrome <br>
  $ FragileX Syndrome (FXS) <br>
  $ Marfan Syndrome <br>